rrafal/dev-guide/README.md

 Run all test automatically.
 This can be done on every commit, once per hour, day, week, etc. The more often you run tests the better.
-However, it's important that all tests are every so often, which will happen only if it's automated.
+However, it's important that all tests are run every so often, which will happen only if it's automated.

 Automate style checking, formatting and linting.

 Automate deployment.
 If you cannot automate all parts of deployment, write script which does 90% and asks human to do the remaining work.
+Continuous delivery is the best outcome and something worth achieving.

 Automate project setup: new developer should have to run only three commands to see the project running on their local computer: